 What’s the importance of brand positioning?

 Brand positioning gives customers a reason to select your company.
 It explains what makes you different and why you are the best option for their needs.
+Brand positioning, along with clear brand guidelines, will give your audience a pleasant, seamless experience with your company.

 Focusing on brand positioning can help you: